lemonheroine/lemonheroine.github.io/_pages/about.md

 # 🔥 News
-- *2024.04*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.
+- *2024.04*: &nbsp;🎉🎉 One paper accepted by IEEE Transactions on Software Engineering (TSE)

 # 📝 Publications